 The Civic Quarter is the term used to describe the area in central Cambridge comprising the Guildhall, Corn Exchange, Market Square and public spaces in between.

-Traders have been running stalls on the Market Square since the Middle Ages, the Guildhall site has been a seat of local democracy for 800 years, and the Corn Exchange is celebrating its 150th anniversary in 2025.
+Traders have been running stalls on the Market Square since the Middle Ages, the Guildhall site has been a seat of local democracy for 800 years, and the Corn Exchange celebrated its 150th anniversary in 2025.

 As custodian of these historic sites, the council needs to invest in their upkeep and plans to do so in a way that will generate income and reduce operational costs as part of its wider plans to balance its budget.